KrishnaswamyLab/PHATE/README.md

 [Kevin R. Moon, David van Dijk, Zheng Wang, et al. **PHATE: A Dimensionality Reduction Method for Visualizing Trajectory Structures in High-Dimensional Biological Data**.
 2017. *BioRxiv*](http://biorxiv.org/content/early/2017/03/24/120378)

-PHATE has been implemented in Python3 and Matlab.
+PHATE has been implemented in Python (2.7 and >=3.5) and Matlab.

 ### Getting started

 #### Python installation and dependencies
-1. The Python3 version of PHATE can be installed using:
+1. The Python version of PHATE can be installed using:

         $ git clone git://github.com/SmitaKrishnaswamy/PHATE.git
         $ cd PHATE/Python
-        $ python3 setup.py install --user
+        $ python setup.py install --user

-2. PHATE depends on a number of `python3` packages available on pypi and these dependencies are listed in `setup.py` All the dependencies will be automatically installed using the above commands
+2. PHATE depends on a number of `python` packages available on pypi and these dependencies are listed in `setup.py` All the dependencies will be automatically installed using the above commands

 #### MATLAB installation